Netcracker/KubeMarine/documentation/Logging.md

-This section provides information about configuring the logging of Kubetools.
+This section provides information about configuring the logging of Kubemarine.

 - [Default Behavior](#default-behavior)
 - [Supported Parameters](#supported-parameters)